KashyapHolla/Machine-Learning/E-Commerce/README.md

 ## Objective:

-   In the project, we work with Ecommerce Customers csv file from a company.
+   In the project, we work with Ecommerce Customers csv file of a company.
 The objective is to analyse the data given and to identify whether to focus the efforts on building a mobile application or developing a website.

 ## Description: